RandomStudio/tether-lidar2d-consolidation-rs/README.md

 # Tether Lidar2D Consolidator, in Rust

-This is more or a less a direct port of the [original NodeJS Agent](https://github.com/RandomStudio/tether-lidar2d-consolidation) (here referred to as "the OG Agent" ✌️) into Rust 🦀.
+This was originally a direct port of the [original NodeJS Agent](https://github.com/RandomStudio/tether-lidar2d-consolidation) (here referred to as "the OG Agent" ✌️) into Rust 🦀.
+Some new features have now been added after v0.3.

-All the essential features of the OG Agent have been implemented, but the structure of the application does not attempt to replicate the original.

 The two main goals were
 - Learn to use Rust in a real-world application, following an existing codebase which was well known and where the fundamental engineering challenges had already been "solved"